 For example, you need to know the tree’s size, its care plan, its leaf color and details, and more.
 Also, you will need details about your yard to see which is the best tree to fit – i.e. is it a small yard? is it a big yard?
 Space for the trees?
 Should you do a foundation planting?
 Do you want flowering trees or ornamental trees?
 Do you want low maintenance trees?
 Do you want a privacy tree for small yards?
 What soil types do you have?
 Is it alkaline soil?
 Should you plant it by the front door?
 What zone do you live in?
 The list could go on and on.
 Selecting the tree is the hard part!

 Any type of flowering magnolia tree makes for a good choice for front yard trees.
 Known for their beauty and sweet fragrant scents, flowering Magnolia trees thrive in various conditions and should be selected based on the specifics of individual varieties.
-For example, Little Gem Magnolias are evergreens that will grow to around 20 foot tall during its first 20 years; they prefer full sun and are generally intolerant to soil extremes (read more about these gorgeous front yard trees here).
+For example, Little Gem Magnolias are evergreens that will grow to around 20 feet tall during its first 20 years; they prefer full sun and are generally intolerant to soil extremes (read more about these gorgeous front yard trees here).
 They grow in zones 7-9 so they are best for the southern states.
 Another favorite variety of ours, the Bracken’s Brown Beauty Magnolia, can tolerate very wet areas and cold winters while also thriving in full sunlight exposure.
 The pink flowered Japanese Jane Magnolia is an excellent choice if you are not into southern magnolias.
 Saucer magnolias as well only grow up to 12 feet tall.

 With brilliant bright red leaves, this tree will bring a true touch of beauty to your yard.
 It is a deciduous tree that can reach up to 20 feet in height, and it can be widely grown across many climates and conditions.
 To help the Bloodgood Japanese Maple thrive in its initial growth, makes sure that it is consistently watered.
 They grow best in zones 5-8.